emresurgun/aws-club-summit-event-game/README.md

 Most quiz platforms (Kahoot, Mentimeter, etc.) are third-party SaaS tools with limited customization, branding restrictions, and no control over data.
 The goal of this project was to build a fully owned, customizable alternative that the club could deploy, modify, and extend for any event format.

-The result is a production-ready platform with a dedicated game engine, admin panel, host screen, and player interface.
+The result is a event-ready platform with a dedicated game engine, admin panel, host screen, and player interface.

 ---